 The most common therapeutic procedure performed by doctors of chiropractic is known as spinal adjustment, also called chiropractic adjustment.
-The purpose of a chiropractic adjustment is to restore joint mobility, ease ailments such as back pain, and reduce nerve pressure by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a stressor injury.
-Our patients often seek chiropractic adjustment due to back pain, back problems, low back pain, neck pain, and headaches.
+The purpose of a chiropractic adjustment is to restore joint mobility, relieve pain such as back pain, and reduce nerve pressure by manually applying a controlled force into joints that have become hypomobile – or restricted in their movement – as a result of a stressor injury.
+Our patients often seek chiropractic adjustment due to back pain, back problems, low back pain, neck pain, headaches, and migraine relief.

 Spinal stress can be caused by a single traumatic event, such as improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
-Life’s events such as automobile accidents, sports injuries, repetitive work, emotional or chemical stress can cause our bodies to initiate the “fight or flight” response.
-This response can manifest as disease, headaches, stomach problems, back pain, neck pain, pain in the joints of the arms or legs, and loss of overall health.
+Life events such as automobile accidents, sports injuries, repetitive work, emotional or chemical stress can cause our bodies to initiate the “fight or flight” response.
+This response can manifest as disease, headaches, migraines, stomach problems, back pain, neck pain, pain in the joints of the arms or legs, and loss of overall health.
 The vital instruction flow between the brain and the body, via the spinal nerves, becomes blocked.
 We call this blockage vertebral subluxation.
 A chiropractic adjustment seeks to correct the subluxations, remove interference and provide a clear path for the body to return to its optimal form and function.

 Does the chiropractic adjustment hurt?